-In the Fall Semester of 2012, 536 full-time, first-time degree-seeking undergraduate students enrolled at AU.
-After 6 years (as of August 31, 2018), 320 of these students (60%) had graduated from Alfred University.
+In the Fall Semester of 2015, there were 454 full-time, first-time degree-seeking undergraduate students enrolled at AU.
+After 6 years (as of June 16, 2021), 272 of these students (60%) had graduated from Alfred University.
 Additional information on AU's graduation and retention rates can be found on College Navigator.